 - The core of this program is a year-long, potentially publishable research project working on faculty research that fulfills degree requirements for the student.

-- Students are members of a 30-student cohort – a Research Stream – in which they conduct independent, but parallel projects under the guidance of faculty, graduate students and peer mentors.
+- Students are members of a 30-40 -student cohorts – a Research Stream – in which they conduct independent, but parallel projects under the guidance of faculty, graduate students and peer mentors.

 - FRI students learn techniques as a team, but have their own independent projects with the potential to publish their work.

 - Since 2005, FRI has involved more than 4,500 freshmen in faculty research in biology, biochemistry, mathematics, physics, textiles & apparel, chemistry, computer science and astronomy.

 Do better in school

 - Higher overall GPAs, even among students less well prepared for college

 - Higher GPAs than their peers in advanced science courses in their major

 Stay in college and graduate